ASaiM/documentation/index.rst

 **What now?**

-You have metagenomic and metatranscriptomic sequences on gut microbiota and you want to analyze them, check out the :ref:`tutorial of the framework <framework-tutorial>` and go to the :ref:`user manual <framework-use>`.
+You have metagenomic and metatranscriptomic sequences on microbiota and you want to analyze them, check out the :ref:`tutorial of the framework <framework-tutorial>` and go to the :ref:`user manual <framework-use>`.

 You want to query the expert database, check out the :ref:`database content <database>` and go the :ref:`user manual of the web interface <web-interface-user-manual>`.